 When teaching easy magic tricks to children, make sure to prioritize their safety.
 Also, ensure that tricks are age-appropriate and supervise them when learning or performing.
 It’s also important to ensure that the materials used in the magic trick are safe and non-toxic.
 Be cautious when demonstrating tricks involving fire.
 It’s best to avoid performing fire effects for young children.

-3. What age is appropriate to start teaching children easy magic tricks?
+3. At what age can children start learning easy magic tricks?

 There is no appropriate age for children to start learning magic tricks.
 It depends on the child’s interest and stage of development.
 With adult guidance, youngsters can typically start learning simple magic tricks early.